SouthGreenPlatform/GeMo/docs/source/README.rst

 In curve mode, The user can visually set the threshold on the graph to recalculate the mosaic block contribution.
 This can be particularly useful when multiple putative parental gene pools with unclear signals can create noisy mosaics or to switch segments from one haplotype to another for better consistency.
 Once a threshold is changed, the karyotype diagram is automatically updated.

-Gemo offers the possibility to download the latest version of the data sets and export the output graphics as SVG for publication purposes.
+GeMo offers the possibility to download the latest version of the data sets and export the output graphics as SVG for publication purposes.
 In addition, data can be also stored temporarily online with a unique URL allowing to share it with multiple users.

 Live demo